 The Core Idea:

 You don’t have to be Superman to make smart, thoughtful choices in your life.
 Simply do what the smartest people on the planet do – take advantage of the already established mental models.
 The main goal of the book is to introduce you to a lot of thinking concepts.
-This way, by upgrading your mental toolbox, you will have everything needed to make better decisions in life.
+This way, by upgrading your mental toolbox, you will have everything needed to think better and make better decisions in life.
 Your ability to find insights, quick, in difficult situations will increase – helping you become a master problem-solver.

 - Not every problem is a nail that you can beat with a hammer.
 Add more tools to your mental toolkit.